 for many through her writing, online presence and radio shows.
 People will learn

 and live from her efforts and make a space where the pain has been to create a

-We are a NOT FOR PROFIT organization dedicated to provide hope, help and healing for the many men, women and children dealing with some form of past or present abuse, violence, or trafficking, while building education & prevention within every small community.
-TOGETHER WE ARE **Connecting hearts & holding hands around the world**
+We are a not-for-profit, self supported, organization dedicated to providing hope, help and healing for men, women and children dealing with some form of past or present abuse, violence or trafficking, while building education & prevention within every small community.

 .Patricia, when I watched your video on YouTube, I found the courage to do as you had done and wrote my own book on incest, NO TEARS FOR MY FATHER.
 Your courage inspired me and I know all the work you are doing for victims like ourselves.
 I applaud your work and hope everyone gets behind you with donation.
 Big Hugs to you and Michael. http://www.vigaboland.com